wlowry88/wlowry88.github.io/source/_posts/2014-08-20-linked-lists-in-ruby.markdown

 Here are some additional advantages and disadvantages of linked lists:

 LL Pros:

-+ Dynamic - LL's allocate the needed memory when the program is initiated and can can expand in real time without memory overload.
+- Dynamic - LL's allocate the needed memory when the program is initiated and can can expand in real time without memory overload.

-+ Insertion and deletion is easy.
+- Insertion and deletion is easy.

-+ It's easy to building linear data structures such as stacks and queues with linked lists.
+- It's easy to building linear data structures such as stacks and queues with linked lists.

 LL Cons:

-+ Since each element holds a value and a pointer, it's more memory intensive.
+- Since each element holds a value and a pointer, it's more memory intensive.

-+ You have to access nodes sequentially since that's how they're defined; furthermore they're not stored continuously so it takes longer to access an element.
+- You have to access nodes sequentially since that's how they're defined; furthermore they're not stored continuously so it takes longer to access an element.

-+ With a singly-linked list it's pretty much terrible to reverse traverse.
+- With a singly-linked list it's pretty much terrible to reverse traverse.
 Doubly-linked lists contain a pointer to the previous node as well but that's even more memory intensive.

 ###Ruby Implementation

-It makes to
+It makes sense to define two ruby classes